twitter-voting-bot/twitter-voting-bot/README.md

 [ ] **SETUP THE PROJECT**

+[ ] Create a twitter account for this dumb idea (Just create a new gmail account and create the Twitter account with it so we don't use any personal stuff)

 [ ] Spike and add Vercel Cron https://vercel.com/docs/cron-jobs to the `cron` package.

 [ ] Setup a Github Actions pipeline for CI (and probably CD if that's possible).